vieir4ndo/construtora-viver-sa/src/ConstrutoraViverSA.Infrastructure/Migrations/readme.md

 ﻿# To run a migration

-dotnet ef migrations add UpdateDatabaseFKs --context ConstrutoraViverSA.Infrastructure.ApplicationContext -o 'Migrations'
+dotnet ef migrations add InitMigration --context ConstrutoraViverSA.Infrastructure.ApplicationContext -o 'Migrations'

 # To update the database